Dassault Mystère: Operational history

 The French Air Force ordered 150 Mystère IICs, with the first production machine flying in June 1954, being delivered in October of that year.
 The production aircraft featured the twin 30 mm DEFA cannon, an Atar 101D turbojet with 29.4 kN thrust, increased tail sweep, and revised intake trunking and internal fuel tank arrangement.
 Top speed was 1030 km/h at low level.
 Details of external stores are unclear, but a reasonable assumption would be that they were similar to those of the Ouragan.

 The last Mystère IIC was delivered in 1957, by which time the type was already being relegated to advanced training duties.
 Aircraft design was moving very quickly in the 1950s and even as the Mystère IIC was becoming operational, the better Dassault Mystère IVA was flying.
 The Mystère IIC was very much an interim type, though it did persist in the training role until 1963.

 There were no foreign buyers for the Mystère II.
-As noted, the Israelis wanted to buy 24 but changed their minds and bought Mystère IVAs instead.
+As noted, the Israelis wanted to buy 24 of them, but changed their minds and bought the Mystère IVA instead.
 It appears that the Mystère II was never used in combat.